timklapdor/csulx/_strategies/Social-Media-Streams.md

 ### Tools

 There are several social media and networking tools to choose from.
 Harold Jarche (2015) discusses some of the differences between the social media platforms in this short [video](https://www.youtube.com/watch?v=g_is3gT7X0Y).
 Facebook, Twitter, Instagram and Pintrest are popular choices for sharing content and media.
 Diigo is a handy tool for sharing useful websites.
-PebblePad and Thinkspace are both blogging, ePortfolio tools supported by CSU which allow student to publish externally.
+PebblePad and ThinkSpace are both blogging, ePortfolio tools supported by CSU which allow student to publish externally.

 ### Additional Resources